A Unified Approach for Text- and Image-guided 4D Scene Generation: Introduction

 However, for various real-world applications such as gaming, AR/VR, and advertising, synthesizing static 3D assets alone does not suffice.
 It is desirable to also animate 3D assets using intuitive user-provided text prompts to further save animators' time and level-of-expertise.
 To go beyond static 3D content creation, we delve into the largely unexplored problem of text-conditioned 4D scene generation, a.k.a., \emph{text-to-4D} synthesis with diffusion guidance.
 This is a challenging problem encompassing both text-to-3D and text-to-video synthesis.
 It requires learning not only a 3D-consistent representation of a static scene capable of free-view rendering, but also its plausible and semantically-correct dynamic 3D motion over time.

-The concurrent pioneering work~\cite{singer2023textto4d}, constitutes the sole existing attempt to address this problem.
+The pioneering work MAV3D~\cite{singer2023textto4d} is the first attempt to address this problem.
 It proposes a two-stage approach: the first to learn a static 3D asset, and the second to optimize its full dynamic representation with guidance from a video diffusion model~\cite{singer2022mav}.
 It further models the dynamic representation via a neural hexplane~\cite{cao2023hexplane}.
 While impressive in demonstrating feasibility, this early work leaves much room for improvement in terms of robustness, quality and realism.
 Additionally, it does not solve the problems of image-to-4D or personalized-4D content creation, wherein, in addition to a text prompt, an image or a set of images is provided as input to control the appearance of the 4D outcome.

 To address these challenges, we propose a novel method for text-to-4D dynamic scene synthesis, named \emph{\methodname}.
 It employs a two-stage approach, to first learn a static scene representation and then its motion.
 Our first primary insight is that achieving high-quality, 3D-consistent static reconstruction in the first stage is crucial for successfully learning motion in the second stage.
 For example, in Fig.~\ref{fig:motivation} we show a a multi-view \emph{inconsistent} 3D dog with two heads due to the Janus problem learned in the first stage.
 It introduces significant ambiguity for the second dynamic stage and substantially undermines the quality of the learned motion (in the dog's cape).
 However, relying solely on guidance from image or video diffusion models for static text-to-3D synthesis, as proposed in~\cite{singer2023textto4d}, easily encounters the Janus problem (see the first row of Fig.~\ref{fig:wo_SD}).
 Therefore, we leverage 3D-aware~\cite{shi2023MVDream, liu2023zero1to3} and standard image diffusion models~\cite{rombach2021highresolution, deepfloydif} in stage-one to achieve high-quality view-consistent text-to-3D synthesis, along with video diffusion guidance~\cite{zeroscope} in stage-two to learn realistic motion.
 This forms our first key contribution, which is to leverage guidance from a carefully-designed combination of image, 3D, and video diffusion models to effectively solve the task of text-to-4D synthesis.